 From time to time, it can be expected that the Corporation will examine opportunities to acquire additional exploration and/or mining assets and businesses.
 Any acquisition that the Corporation may choose to complete may be of a significant size, may change the scale of the Corporation's business and operations, and may expose the Corporation to new geographic, political, operating, financial and geological risks.
 The Corporation's success in its acquisition activities depends upon its ability to identify suitable acquisition candidates, negotiate acceptable terms for any such acquisition, and integrate the acquired operations successfully with those of the Corporation.
-Any acquisitions would be accompanied by risks.
+Any acquisitions would be accompanied by a large number of general and specific risks, including but not limited to, technical, operational, health and safety, environmental, legal, financial, sovereign and social.
 If the Corporation chooses to raise debt capital to finance any such acquisitions, the Corporation's leverage will be increased.
 If the Corporation chooses to use equity as consideration for such acquisitions, existing shareholders may suffer dilution.
 Alternatively, the Corporation may choose to finance any such acquisitions with its existing resources.
 There can be no assurance that the Corporation would be successful in overcoming these risks or any other problems encountered in connection with such acquisitions.